gopala-kr/ai-applications/README.md

 - **Artificial Neural Network** - inspired by how the brain's machinery works(neurons).
 - **Evolutionary AI** - uses mechanisms inspired by biological evolution, such as reproduction, mutation, recombination, and natural selection.

-*Note: But not limmitted to only above five, researchers trying different approaches to achieve general AI*
+*Note: But not limitted to only above five, researchers trying different approaches to achieve general AI*

 ------------------